Skip to main content

 Complemented Project Type: Automation, canal lining

-The Fort Sumner Irrigation District in De Baca county, NM used Reclamation WaterSMART funds to install telemetry equipment to monitor real-time flow data, install an automatic head gate controller, and provide more consistent water deliveries.
+The Fort Sumner Irrigation District in De Baca County, NM used Reclamation WaterSMART funds to install telemetry equipment to monitor real-time flow data, install an automatic head gate controller, and provide more consistent water deliveries.
 With the additional NRCS assistance, farmers in the area will be able to improve soil moisture, use irrigation water more efficiently, and monitor water diversions from the Pecos River potentially saving 340 acre-feet per season.
 In addition to the water saving and drought resilience benefits, EQIP funding is expected to reduce organic matter depletion and improve crop productivity and health.

 Name: Arch Hurley Conservancy District